What is palliative care?

 - The Health Care Proxy allows an individual to designate a person to make decisions on his or her behalf if the individual becomes unable to do so.
 The Health Care Proxy should be knowledgeable about the patient's wishes and values, and should make decisions as he/she believes the patient would make under the circumstances.
 More resources are available on the NYS Dept of Health site.

 - The Living Will allows an individual to set out his or her philosophy about medical decision-making if the individual loses the ability to speak for himself or herself in the future.
+It can be as general or as specific as one wants.

 - I would like to keep my extended family and friends informed throughout the course of my loved one's hospital stay.
 Is there a way to do this easily?